Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: Related Work

-\subsection{Related Work}
+\section{Related Work}

 In \cite{zaremba2014learning}, seq2seq models are used to learn to evaluate short computer programs using an imperative language with the \textit{Python} syntax.
-But their domain of programs is restricted as their programs are short and can use just some arithmetic operations, variable assignment, if-statements, and for loops (not nested).
-Every program \textit{prints} an integer as output.
-Our goal is to rather not limit the domain of programs that our model can learn, focusing solely on the syntactic operations performed to achieve the result.
+However, their domain is restricted to short programs that can use just some arithmetic operations, variable assignment, if-statements, and for loops (not nested).

-There are some other studies that also have worked towards developing models that learn algorithms or learn to execute computer code, including \cite{kaiser2015neural,graves2014neural,trask2018neural}.
+Some other studies also have worked towards developing models that learn algorithms or learn to execute computer code, including \cite{kaiser2015neural,graves2014neural,trask2018neural}.
 However, the domain of these works is restricted to some arithmetical operations or sequence computations (copying, duplicating, sorting).
-Additional works concentrate on acquiring an understanding of program representation.
-For example, \cite{maddison2014structured} builds generative models of natural source code, while \cite{mou2014building} applies neural networks to determine if two programs are equivalent.
+Additional work concentrates on acquiring an understanding of program representation.
+For example, \cite{maddison2014structured} builds generative models of "natural source code", i.e., code written by humans and meant to be understood by other humans, while \cite{mou2014building} applies neural networks to determine if two programs are equivalent.

-In \cite{Vaswani2017}, the Transformer model was first introduced, bringing several key advancements and improvements compared to the state-of-the-art seq2seq models prevalent at that time.
+The Transformer model \cite{Vaswani2017} brought several key advancements and improvements compared to the state-of-the-art seq2seq models prevalent at that time.
 This new model boasted improved parallelism, reduced sequential processing requirements, and the ability to handle longer sequences, among other things.
-These innovative features have contributed to the widespread adoption of the Transformer model in various Machine Learning applications, including some that involve symbolic mathematics.
-In a study by \cite{lample2019}, the Transformer model was applied to learn how to symbolically integrate functions, yielding very promising results.
-The authors demonstrated that the model was capable of learning how to perform integrals in a way that was both accurate and efficient, outperforming existing methods in many cases.
+These innovative features have contributed to the widespread adoption of the Transformer model in various Machine Learning applications.

+In a study by \cite{lample2019}, the Transformer model was applied to learn how to symbolically integrate functions, producing very promising results.
+The authors demonstrated that the model was capable of learning to perform integrals in a way that was both accurate and efficient, outperforming existing methods in many cases.
 This study highlights the versatility and potential of the Transformer model, making it a valuable tool for tackling a wide range of machine learning tasks, especially in areas that require symbolic reasoning and mathematical operations.